motdotla/writings/articles/posts/rockets-and-arduinos.md

 });
 ```

-This program communicates with pin 10 to send an electronic 5 volt signal.
-We will use the 5 volt signal as a communication protocal.
-It will tell the 9 volt battery to send electricity to the rocket engine's electronic starter - igniting the engine.
+This program communicates with pin 10 to send an electronic 5 Volt signal.
+We will use the 5 Volt signal as a communication protocal.
+It will tell the 9 Volt battery to send electricity to the rocket engine's electronic starter - igniting the engine.

 ## Wire it up